FarisVZ/Blynk-Lamp-Switch/README.md

 **This is the closer look of the PCB**
 ![PCB](/Images/PCB.jpg)

-> Note: there is a transistor in there because in the first attempt i use based relay but then change to relay module to make it easier
+> Note: there is a transistor in there because in the first attempt i use based relay but then change to relay module to make it easier.

 <br>